'I think I'm going to try being vegan.'

 Once you have packed your backpack full of rice and tofu head over to one of the big chain supermarkets where sometimes the fruit and veg is a little fresher and they have a better choice in plant milks and vegan substitutes for everyday stuff.
 In our opinion the best supermarket chain for vegan food in Norway is Meny.
 They sell a wide range of vegan products like burgers, sausages, soy milk, almond milk, vegan cheese and ice cream.

 Unfortunately, supermarkets often group all the 'alternative' food together in one place which means that if you look for something like vegan cookies, they might also be organic, gluten free, sugar free, and therefore really expensive.
 This is great if you do actually have food allergies, but for those of us who are living on a budget (nice to meet you, me too) it's really wise to shop around for those expensive vegan luxury items or see if you can make them yourself.
-(Check out our blog post veganism on a student budget over here.)
-All that being said, supermarkets are certainly more accommodating to vegans than they once were, in fact this year Meny launched Norways very first vegetardisken to huge success and have been promoting vegan recipes on their site all year.

 If I need anything special I pop to the health food store.